-|I awoke to the deep thrumming sigh of the great clock in the hall.
+|I awoke to the deep sigh of the great clock in the hall.
 As I regained consciousness, the clock’s lament filled the house from basement to attic with what can only be described as an aged longing, one magnified through time and space as it passed through walls much more recently erected, walls the clock could claim no kinship to.

-And yet, as the low ringing faded, the peak of the latest hour passing unseen through darkened doorways, a faint whirring sound took its place.
+And yet as the low ringing faded, the peak of the latest hour passing unseen through darkened doorways, a faint whirring sound took its place.
 An unmistakable whisper of noise, rocking away and towards, away and towards.
 I slowly sat up, alarmed, hesitating with uncertain fear.
-Glancing to the side of the bed, I sought the faintly discernible silhouette of my bedside desk, which, swept clean the day before, sat hidden by the room’s shadows.
+Glancing to the side of the bed I sought the faintly discernible silhouette of my bedside desk, which, swept clean the day before, sat hidden by the room’s shadows.

-The noise continued, and peering at the surface of the wooden desk, I found another silhouette perched upon it.
+The noise continued, and peering at the surface of the wooden desk I found another silhouette perched upon it.
 Thinly tapered towards the bottom and the top, bulging outwards at the middle, and smoothly polished all around, the object spun in tightly wrought circles upon the fine grain of the desk.
-It was my great grandfather's ancient spinning top.
+It was my grandfather's ancient spinning top.

+“A boys game,” my grandmother had said gently, swept away by the current of memory.
+“Yes, one he mastered with calculated brilliance.”
+Her eyes had regained their characteristic glow as she related the nature of the top.
 “Light, and fragile, its utter perfection was unsurpassed by the other little boys.
-When it spun, it was as if witnessing the work of a master craftsman, not the creation of a lanky eleven year old.”
-She then sat back, awash in revitalized awe.
+When it spun, it was as if I was witnessing the work of a master craftsman, not the creation of a lanky eleven year old.”
+She had then sat back, awash in revitalized awe.

 At this fearful moment however, awe and admiration were lacking on my part.
 In helpless astonishment, unwilling to mar the object’s circuitous track, I waited for the almost predestined route to end.
-Hours seemed to pass before it abruptly slowed, teetered for a moment, fell, and rolled to a stop, resting innocently on its side.
+Hours seemed to pass before it abruptly slowed, teetered for a moment, fell and rolled to a stop, resting innocently on its side.
 Its continuous track was now exhausted.
 I dared not touch it, for every time I reached to brush it off the desk, to remove the delicate instrument out of my line of sight, chills erupted across my fingertips, and I would freeze in muted fear.
 After multiple attempts I gave up, and settled back down into the soft, warm bed sheets, longing for a sleep that would not come.